 - No logging policy well enforced

-NordVPN sports one of the biggest server networks in the industry–over 5,000 nodes in 62 countries worldwide–making it a solid choice if you’re looking to maximize the number of IP addresses you could potentially use.
+NordVPN sports one of the biggest server networks in the industry–over 5,500 servers in 59 countries worldwide–making it a solid choice if you’re looking to maximize the number of IP addresses you could potentially use.
 Beyond sheer size, NordVPN also offers specialty servers optimized for a variety of use-cases, including Onion over VPN, anti-DDoS, double VPN, P2P and more.

 NordVPN employs 256-bit AES encryption to ensure none of your data can be viewed.
 It would take the world’s strongest supercomputer to crack this sort of encryption.
 The no-logging policy is considered to be one of the most strict in the industry, and nothing from timestamps to browsing history is traceable back to your email address.
 Further, the automatic kill switch ensures that if you get disconnected, your Internet shuts down entirely so none of your data has a chance to leak.